paulyc/open-cobol/external-doc/syntax-diagrams/README.md

 ## Compiling

-The document is known to compile with pdfLaTeX as part of TeX Live 2015/Debian, but might not work with plain LaTeX or with MiKTeX.
+The document is known to compile with pdfLaTeX as part of TeX Live 2015/Debian and MiKTeX 2.9, but might not work with other/older LaTeX distributions.
 If you have any problems, create a ticket on the GnuCOBOL bug tracker and I'll look it into it.

 Compilation is simple: